erply/api-go-wrapper/README.md

 * One is you create a `Partner Client` that will always use the partner key with requests and will have access to the requests that require the partner key.
 * You can use the simple `Client` that will work without the partner key also.

-You can find the example in the `examples` directory for the client initialization process
+You can find the example in the `/examples` directory for the client initialization process

 Contributing
 -------